-But, as someone who is neither a local to San Fran, or a Lonely Planet geek, I had absolutely no idea where I was going to get the best view of Golden Gate Bridge.
+As someone who is positively obsessed with photography – when we decided to visit San Francisco, one of the things I was most excited for was finding the best views of the Golden Gate Bridge.
+But, as someone who is neither a local to San Fran, or a Lonely Planet geek, I had absolutely no idea where I was going to get the best view of Golden Gate Bridge!

 If you don’t mind the wind, and the hike, Battery Spencer offers some of the most incredible up-close views you could ask for.
 You’re basically eye-level with the bridge and it’s right there in front of you with no obstructions, and there’s an awesome viewing platform with lots of space (no need to elbow in for the best view).
 It’s a great place to watch the sunset too – as you’ll get the sun setting over the ocean right next to the bridge.

+Fort Point is the next Golden Gate Bridge view point on my list!
 Fort Point was really popular with bikers when we were up there, and it’s a little bit of a walk up, but not a difficult one.
 Our friends Matt and Nic pushed a pram up and didn’t struggle – so it’s no big deal.

 Once you’ve walked up and taken your first bunch of photos, you can then follow a path down and round to Chrissy Fields, which offers a few more picture perfect opportunities along the way.

-4) Take a boat tour around the bay
+On a boat tour

-On our second night in the city we took a boat tour around the bay (we booked the Red and White Fleet Cruise through Attraction Tickets Direct).
-The boat tour lasted a few hours (there was food too!) and left from Fisherman’s Wharf – which is quite a touristy area and pretty easy to get to.
+On our second night in the city we took a boat tour around the bay and the views were amazing.
+The boat tour lasted a few hours (there was food and dancing too – click here to book it) and left from Fisherman’s Wharf – which is quite a touristy area and pretty easy to get to.

 Just remember to take a coat or a jacket – because holy crap did it get cold once the sun went down!

+Next on my list on the best views of Golden Gate Bridge, it’s Chrissy Fields.
 You could do Chrissy Fields and Fort Point in a couple of hours – so it’s a nice idea to do both of these spots together.
 If you walk down from Fort point, you’ll end up in Chrissy Fields, so it makes for a nice route to take.
 That’s what we did anyway 🙂

 Chrissy Fields is a beach and public park (don’t worry – you don’t need to pay!) that stretches along the bit of coastline after the bridge, and before you get to the city.
 It’s beautiful, and there are some lovely lifeboat houses to see, and even a little cafe you can stop at and grab lunch or a drink.